Vusi Shongwe: Career in government

 In the 2014 South African general election, Shongwe was elected as a member of the Mpumalanga provincial legislature for the African National Congress (ANC).
 He was appointed Member of the Executive Council (MEC) for Community Safety, Security and Liaison in the province, in which capacity he was the political head of the provincial security structure.
 While he was in this role, David Mabuza took extended sick leave and Shongwe was appointed acting Premier of Mpumalanga in his stead between September and November 2015.

 After the 2016 local government elections, Mabuza reshuffled his cabinet and appointed Shongwe his MEC for Agriculture, Rural Development, Land and Environmental Affairs.
 He also became Leader of Government Business in the Mpumalanga legislature under Premier Refilwe Mtsweni-Tsipane.
 In February 2020, Premier Mtsweni-Tsipane assigned him to meet with Russia's Sverdlovsk region minister of international and foreign economic affairs, Visiliy Kozlov, for bilateral talks held in Mbombela.

 In April 2020, Shongwe called on families and municipalities in Mpumalanga to consider starting vegetable gardens in response to the COVID-19 outbreak in South Africa, as an alternative to receiving food donations.

 On 24 February 2021, Shongwe returned to his old portfolio as MEC for Community Safety, Security and Liaison.
+Shongwe was not included in newly elected premier Mandla Ndlovu's Executive Council following the 2024 election.